PESIII23/real-time-credit-risk-simulation/README.md

 ## Project Overview
 This project demonstrates a **lightweight, production-style streaming pipeline** for credit risk analysis.
 Using historical credit data, synthetic events are generated and pushed into an **in-memory queue**, consumed by a pipeline, preprocessed into a DataFrame, scored with a **logistic regression model**, and transformed into **actionable business recommendations**.

 The workflow simulates **real-time data ingestion and processing**, enabling testing of incremental ML scoring, feature engineering, and data validation in a modular architecture.
-This design mirrors production-ready ETL and analytics pipelines used in fintech and real-time decision systems.
+This design mirrors production-ready ETL and analytics pipelines used in real-time decision systems.

 ---